muhammadnaeemtahir/movie-search-app/README.md

 # Movies App

+## Learnings

+During the development of this project, the following concepts were learned and implemented:

+- Setting up a basic React application.
+- Using React functional components and hooks (useState, useEffect).
+- Making asynchronous API requests using fetch and async/await.
+- Handling form submission and input change events.
+- Conditional rendering of components based on data availability.
+- Reusing components to display dynamic content.
+- Styling components using CSS and Bootstrap classes.

+This project serves as a good starting point for learning React and building simple applications that interact with external APIs.

+## Features

+- Search movies by title using the input field.
+- Display search results as movie cards.
+- Show movie title, release year, and type on each movie card.
+- Handle empty search queries and display a corresponding message.

 This website search movies from IMDB and show thier poster, title, year and type (movie, series etc.).

+See live demo at [https://filmsatimdb.netlify.app/](https://filmsatimdb.netlify.app/)

 ## Prerequisites